 In the Record & Rebroadcast section, checking the Record from Line In? box enables automatic recording of the soundcard line input, if your Airtime server has one, at the time of the show.
-Shows set for live recording should not also contain files or playlists.
-The audio format for live recordings is 256kbps Ogg Vorbis, and the files are saved in the recorded folder, under the Import Folder path set in the Media Folders page on the System menu.
+Shows set for line-in recording should not also contain files or playlists.
+The default audio format for live recordings is 256kbps Ogg Vorbis, and the files are saved in the recorded folder, under the Import Folder path set in the Media Folders page on the System menu.
+See the chapter Host configuration for details of recorder settings.